Henry A. Marsh (politician, born 1836)

 Henry Alexander Marsh (1836–1914) was an American banker and Republican politician who served as the mayor of Worcester, Massachusetts.

 Early life

 Marsh was born to Alexander and Maria (Fay) Marsh in Southborough, Massachusetts on September 7, 1836.
 Marsh moved with his family to Worcester, Massachusetts 1859.

 Education

-From 1849 to 1852 Marsh went to the Worcester public schools, in 1852 Marsh entered high school, however he soon left High School and continued his studies under the private instruction of Edward Everett Hale.
+From 1849 to 1852 Marsh went to the Worcester public schools.
+In 1852 Marsh entered high school, however he soon left High School and continued his studies under the private instruction of Edward Everett Hale.

 Family life

 Marsh married Emily W. Mason in 1864 they had three children.

 Business career

-In June 1853 Marsh began working at the Worcester Central Bank as a Clerk, he worked in various positions in that bank and on January 12, 1892, Marsh was elected President of the Central Bank.
+In June 1853 Marsh began working at the Worcester Central Bank as a Clerk, he worked in various positions in that bank and on January 12, 1892, he was elected President of the Central Bank.

 Public service

 Worcester Common Council

 Marsh served on the Worcester, Massachusetts Common Council from 1867 to 1868.